Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it fetches a single Amazon product page by ASIN on a chosen domain, and lists the returned fields.
-It is specific about the resource and action, but does not explicitly differentiate from sibling tools like reviews or seller details.
+The description explicitly states it fetches a single Amazon product page by ASIN on a chosen domain, and lists the extensive data returned.
+It clearly distinguishes itself from sibling tools like search, reviews, and seller details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.